 The fifth-year course in chemical engineering leads to the degree of Master of Science in Chemical Engineering.
-This curriculum contains a laboratory course in engineering measurements and research methods, an elective in the humanities, and elective studies in science and engineering.
+This course contains an intensive problem-study of chemical engineering, a laboratory course in engineering measurement and research methods, a course in business economics, and elective studies in science and engineering.
 Upon completion of the fifth-year course the student becomes eligible to be considered for sixth-year work leading to the degree of Chemical Engineer.
-Approximately one-half of the work of the sixth year is devoted to research in chemical engineering, the other half being occupied with approved graduate courses.
+Approximately one-half of the work of the sixth year is devoted to research in chemical engineering, the other half being occupied with graduate course work arranged with the approval of the Division of Chemistry and Chemical Engineering.